canvasxyz/canvas-docs/docs/tutorial/deploying-to-heroku.md

 Deploying a Canvas application to Heroku is simple, and should take no more than 15 minutes.

-The first thing you should know is that apps on Heroku use a Postgres backend.
-This uses a different dialect of SQL than SQLite, which is the default way to write Canvas applications on your local machine.
-For most applications, the changes will be minimal, but you may have to make changes to your views.
+Applications on Heroku use a different dialect of SQL (Postgres) than the default development environment for Canvas on your local machine (SQLite).
+You may have to make changes to your views, although for most applications, the changes will be minimal.

-Regardless, you should familiarize yourself with how to import/export data between different applications, before trying to deploy an existing app to Heroku.

 ### Getting started